MinghuiChen43/awesome-deep-phenomena/README.md

   - Ricky T. Q. Chen, Yulia Rubanova, Jesse Bettencourt, David Duvenaud. *NeurIPS 2018*
   - Digest: We introduce a new family of deep neural network models.
 Instead of specifying a discrete sequence of hidden layers, we parameterize the derivative of the hidden state using a neural network.
 The output of the network is computed using a black-box differential equation solver.

+- Dynamical Isometry and a Mean Field Theory of RNNs: Gating Enables Signal Propagation in Recurrent Neural Networks. [[paper]](https://arxiv.org/abs/1806.05394)
+  - Minmin Chen, Jeffrey Pennington, Samuel S. Schoenholz. *ICML 2018*
+  - Digest: We develop a theory for signal propagation in recurrent networks after random initialization using a combination of mean field theory and random matrix theory.
+To simplify our discussion, we introduce a new RNN cell with a simple gating mechanism that we call the minimalRNN and compare it with vanilla RNNs.

+- Dynamical Isometry and a Mean Field Theory of CNNs: How to Train 10,000-Layer Vanilla Convolutional Neural Networks. [[paper]](https://arxiv.org/abs/1806.05393)
+  - Lechao Xiao, Yasaman Bahri, Jascha Sohl-Dickstein, Samuel S. Schoenholz, Jeffrey Pennington. *ICML 2018*
+  - Digest: In this work, we demonstrate that it is possible to train vanilla CNNs with ten thousand layers or more simply by using an appropriate initialization scheme.
+We derive this initialization scheme theoretically by developing a mean field theory for signal propagation and by characterizing the conditions for dynamical isometry, the equilibration of singular values of the input-output Jacobian matrix.

 - Towards Understanding the Role of Over-Parametrization in Generalization of Neural Networks. [[paper]](https://arxiv.org/abs/1805.12076)
   - Behnam Neyshabur, Zhiyuan Li, Srinadh Bhojanapalli, Yann LeCun, Nathan Srebro.  *ICLR 2019*
   - Digest:  In this work we suggest a novel complexity measure based on unit-wise capacities resulting in a tighter generalization bound for two layer ReLU networks.
 Our capacity bound correlates with the behavior of test error with increasing network sizes, and could potentially explain the improvement in generalization with over-parametrization.

+- How to Start Training: The Effect of Initialization and Architecture. [[paper]](https://arxiv.org/abs/1803.01719)
+  - Boris Hanin, David Rolnick. *NeurIPS 2018*
+  - Digest: We identify and study two common failure modes for early training in deep ReLU nets.
+The first failure mode, exploding/vanishing mean activation length, can be avoided by initializing weights from a symmetric distribution with variance 2/fan-in and, for ResNets, by correctly weighting the residual modules.
+We prove that the second failure mode, exponentially large variance of activation length, never occurs in residual nets once the first failure mode is avoided.

 - Stronger generalization bounds for deep nets via a compression approach. [[paper]](https://arxiv.org/abs/1802.05296)
   - Sanjeev Arora, Rong Ge, Behnam Neyshabur, Yi Zhang. *ICML 2018*
   - Digest: A simple compression framework for proving generalization bounds, perhaps a more explicit and intuitive form of the PAC-Bayes work.
 It also yields elementary short proofs of recent generalization results.

+- Which Neural Net Architectures Give Rise To Exploding and Vanishing Gradients? [[paper]](https://arxiv.org/abs/1801.03744)
+  - Boris Hanin. *NeurIPS 2018*
+  - Digest: We give a rigorous analysis of the statistical behavior of gradients in a randomly initialized fully connected network N with ReLU activations.
+Our results show that the empirical variance of the squares of the entries in the input-output Jacobian of N is exponential in a simple architecture-dependent constant beta, given by the sum of the reciprocals of the hidden layer widths.

 ### 2017

+- Mean Field Residual Networks: On the Edge of Chaos. [[paper]](https://arxiv.org/abs/1712.08969)
+  - Greg Yang, Samuel S. Schoenholz. *NeurIPS 2017*
+  - Digest: The exponential forward dynamics causes rapid collapsing of the input space geometry, while the exponential backward dynamics causes drastic vanishing or exploding gradients.
+We show, in contrast, that by adding skip connections, the network will, depending on the nonlinearity, adopt subexponential forward and backward dynamics, and in many cases in fact polynomial.

+- Resurrecting the sigmoid in deep learning through dynamical isometry: theory and practice. [[paper]](https://arxiv.org/abs/1711.04735)
+  - Jeffrey Pennington, Samuel S. Schoenholz, Surya Ganguli. *NeurIPS 2017*
+  - Digest: We explore the dependence of the singular value distribution on the depth of the network, the weight initialization, and the choice of nonlinearity.
+Intriguingly, we find that ReLU networks are incapable of dynamical isometry.

+- Deep Neural Networks as Gaussian Processes. [[paper]](https://arxiv.org/abs/1711.00165)
+  - Jaehoon Lee, Yasaman Bahri, Roman Novak, Samuel S. Schoenholz, Jeffrey Pennington, Jascha Sohl-Dickstein. *ICLR 2018*
+  - Digest: In this work, we derive the exact equivalence between infinitely wide deep networks and GPs.
+We further develop a computationally efficient pipeline to compute the covariance function for these GPs.

+- The Implicit Bias of Gradient Descent on Separable Data. [[paper]](https://arxiv.org/abs/1710.10345)
+  - Daniel Soudry, Elad Hoffer, Mor Shpigel Nacson, Suriya Gunasekar, Nathan Srebro. *ICLR 2018*
+  - Digest: We show the predictor converges to the direction of the max-margin (hard margin SVM) solution.
+The result also generalizes to other monotone decreasing loss functions with an infimum at infinity, to multi-class problems, and to training a weight layer in a deep network in a certain restricted setting.

 - When is a Convolutional Filter Easy To Learn? [[paper]](https://arxiv.org/abs/1709.06129)
   - Simon S. Du, Jason D. Lee, Yuandong Tian. *ICLR 2018*